eriksnna/eriksnna/README.md

-- 👋 greetings, I’m @eriksnna..
+- 👋 greetings, I’m erik
-- 👀 i’m interested in games, machine learning and coding..
+- 👀 i’m interested in games, machine learning and coding
-- 🌱 I’m currently learning Html5, JavaScript and Python..
+- 🌱 I’m currently learning Html5, JavaScript and Python
 - 📫 How to reach me: eriksennamd@gmail.com

 <!---